JetBrains/terraform-provider-teamcity/docs/resources/auth_settings.md

 Optional:

 - `built_in` Authentication with TeamCity-specific credentials (see [below for nested schema](#nestedatt--modules--built_in))
+- `basic_http` Allows basic HTTP authentication using other modules
 - `github` authentication using a GitHub.com account (see [below for nested schema](#nestedatt--modules--github))
 - `github_enterprise` authentication using a GitHub Enterprise account (see [below for nested schema](#nestedatt--modules--github_enterprise))
 - `google` authentication using a Google account (see [below for nested schema](#nestedatt--modules--google))